mazher-dev/Navbar-and-Footer-Components/README.md

-# Navbar and Footer Components
+# UIHive Navbar and Footer Components

 A repository containing the Navbar and Footer components for seamless integration into websites.
 These components are designed for easy customization and responsiveness.